jiajunhe98/CREPE-Controlling-diffusion-with-REPlica-Exchange/Readme.md

-# CREPE: Controlling diffusion with REPlica Exchange
+# CREPE🥞: Controlling diffusion with REPlica Exchange

-CREPE is an inference-time control algorithm for diffusion models.
+CREPE🥞 is an inference-time control algorithm for diffusion models.
 This repo contains various applications of CREPE.
 The structure is as follows: